Last updated on July 25th, 2023 at 12:32 pm

 But many toy haulers are large and difficult to tow, which means the average tow vehicle and family shouldn’t purchase one without upgrading their truck first.
 Thankfully, I’m here to tell you about some of the best small and lightweight toy haulers available today!

 Before we get to the rigs, let’s go over what exactly a toy hauler is, and what you should consider before making your final purchase.

-Are you curious what you should be looking for in a small and lightweight toy hauler?
-Let’s go over some of my top considerations before taking a look at the options.
+Are you curious about what you should be looking for in a small and lightweight toy hauler?
+Let’s go over some of my top considerations before taking a look at some awesome options.

 While there are many travel trailers out there under 4,000 pounds, this number does not usually include cargo.
 Buying a toy hauler means considering the overall weight of both the trailer and its heavy cargo!

 Your compact toy hauler will still be designed with its own garage space, or storage area for your recreational toys.
 Knowing how much space you need for all of your outdoor enthusiast gear is important before you get shopping.

 There are many different sizes of garages, despite all of the toy haulers on this list being compact.
 You should measure your ATVs, kayaks, bikes, and whatever else you plan to bring with you so there’s a rough estimate of your preferred garage layout.

 Many toy haulers prioritize their interior garage storage, but some layouts may have a more spread-out living area.
 This comes down to your personal preference as well- some RVers may be looking for ample toy space, and others may want a bigger bedroom or kitchen!